Monday 18th May 2020

 My legs ache, feeling vast like leviathan blocks.
 They’re shells, ceramicised over pulsating, gentle pain.
 The rest of me flattened and pharaonic; I’ve half a mind to lie with arms crossed, were I not balancing the laptop on my chest.
 My chin tucked into neck to look downward, generating a crick and ridiculousness should you stand at the bottom of the bed.
 The light’s grey, pigeon grey, and dampening into dusk.

 Later I’ll take a walk round the block in pink light, brewing beneath more scullery skies.
-It’ll be chilly, we’ll talk about the world, wash our hands once inside, then more of the same, these four walls that are continents to discover.
+It’ll be chilly, we’ll talk about the world, wash our hands once inside, then more of the same, these four walls that are continents.